in East Asia

 The Social Sciences Approach mobilizes contemporary theoretical and empirical discussions from an array of fields, including politics, international relations, economics, sociology, and legal studies.
 The complex social phenomena in Japan and East Asia, both current and historical, will be extensively and critically examined.

-For more detailed information about our curriculum, please refer to the follows: JEA Senior Division
+For more detailed information about our curriculum, please refer to the following: JEA Senior Division